aurenen/Tumblr-Redirector/README.md

 # Tumblr-Redirector
 A simple bit of code that redirects posts when you change your url.
+So when people try to visit posts on your old url, they don't have to search for the correct post at your new url.

+There's no fancy redirect page, it just automatically redirects to the new url.
+You can modify and incorporate this into your redirect page theme if you'd like.

 ## Instructions
 Edit your theme code, copy/paste everything from code.html, and replace your current theme code with it.